The Cost of a Needlestick Injury

 The exposure risk of needlestick injuries is far greater than is commonly reported.
 While Aids, Hepatitis B and Hepatitis C are amongst the more severe diseases that can be contracted via sharps penetration, there are in fact more than 60 bloodborne pathogens that can be contracted as a result of a sharps injury.

-In the US, the estimated cost of a single Needlestick Injury (NSI) treatment ranges between US$500 to US$4,000.1,4 Leveraging these costs, the annual economic burden of NSIs in the US was estimated to be between US$118 million to US$591 million (based on national occurrence of 236,000 cases)2 For the more serious cases, however, the costs can far exceed the average.
+In the US, the estimated cost of a single Needlestick Injury (NSI) treatment ranges between US$500 to US$4,000 (note: as of September 2022, the average cost of a single sharps injury is $4,352 based on inflation-adjusted research).1,4 Leveraging these costs, the annual economic burden of NSIs in the US was estimated to be between US$118 million to US$591 million (based on national occurrence of 236,000 cases)2 For the more serious cases, however, the costs can far exceed the average.
 According to the American Hospital Association, one case of serious infection by bloodborne pathogens can cost US$1 million or more in expenditures for testing, follow up tests, lost time and disability payments.3

 Despite being staggeringly high, these costs are underestimated in that they do not account for long-term treatment costs associated with illness contracted from the injury or litigation and compensation costs.1 They also do not account for the “harder to monetize” human impact that is experienced by the healthcare workers affected.